 Advocacy is about the softer things, too, like doing an episode of the Brain Cancer Diaries on Poetry, and talking openly about my personal experiences as well as using my Etsy shop to raise awareness.

-I consider you, Nancy, a great advocate for change in how MBC is approached due to your own personal relationship to it with your mom’s death.
-I feel very close to you as a result of our friendship over the years.
+I consider you, Nancy, a great advocate for change in how MBC is approached due to your own personal relationship to it with your mom’s death, and I feel very close to you as a result of our friendship over the years.

 Blogging is a conveyor of information no doubt, but also the most expressive example of how hope and common ground become the foundation for different kinds of support.